gardener/gardener/docs/usage/shoot_updates.md

 ### Behavioural Changes

 Generally, some of such updates (e.g., configuration changes) could theoretically result in different behaviour of controllers.
-If such changes would be backwards-incompatible then we usually follow one of those approaches (depends on the concrete change):
+If such changes would be backwards-incompatible, then we usually follow one of those approaches (depends on the concrete change):

 * Only apply the change for new clusters.
 * Expose a new field in the `Shoot` resource that lets users control this changed behaviour to enable it at a convenient point in time.
-* Put the change behind an alpha feature gate (disabled by default) in the gardenlet (only controllable by Gardener operators) which will be promoted to beta (enabled by default) in subsequent releases (in this case, end-users have no influence on when the behaviour changes - Gardener operators should inform their end-users and provide clear timelines when they will enable the feature gate).
+* Put the change behind an alpha feature gate (disabled by default) in the gardenlet (only controllable by Gardener operators), which will be promoted to beta (enabled by default) in subsequent releases (in this case, end-users have no influence on when the behaviour changes - Gardener operators should inform their end-users and provide clear timelines when they will enable the feature gate).

 ## Upgrades

-We consider shoot upgrades to change either the
+We consider shoot upgrades to change either the:

 * Kubernetes version (`.spec.kubernetes.version`)
 * Kubernetes version of the worker pool if specified (`.spec.provider.workers[].kubernetes.version`)
 * Machine image version of at least one worker pool (`.spec.provider.workers[].machine.image.version`)

-Generally, an upgrade is also performed through a reconciliation of the `Shoot` resource, i.e., the same concepts like for [shoot updates](#updates) apply.
+Generally, an upgrade is also performed through a reconciliation of the `Shoot` resource, i.e., the same concepts as for [shoot updates](#updates) apply.
 If an end-user triggers an upgrade (e.g., by changing the Kubernetes version) after a new Gardener version was deployed but before the shoot was reconciled again, then this upgrade might incorporate the changes delivered with this new Gardener version.

 ### In-Place vs. Rolling Updates

-If the Kubernetes patch version is changed then the upgrade happens in-place.
+If the Kubernetes patch version is changed, then the upgrade happens in-place.
 This means that the shoot worker nodes remain untouched and only the `kubelet` process restarts with the new Kubernetes version binary.
 The same applies for configuration changes of the kubelet.

-If the Kubernetes minor version is changed then the upgrade is done in a "rolling update" fashion, similar to how pods in Kubernetes are updated (when backed by a `Deployment`).
+If the Kubernetes minor version is changed, then the upgrade is done in a "rolling update" fashion, similar to how pods in Kubernetes are updated (when backed by a `Deployment`).
 The worker nodes will be terminated one after another and replaced by new machines.
-The existing workload is gracefully drained and evicted from the old worker nodes to new worker nodes, respecting the configured `PodDisruptionBudget`s (see [Kubernetes documentation](https://kubernetes.io/docs/tasks/run-application/configure-pdb/)).
+The existing workload is gracefully drained and evicted from the old worker nodes to new worker nodes, respecting the configured `PodDisruptionBudget`s (see [Specifying a Disruption Budget for your Application](https://kubernetes.io/docs/tasks/run-application/configure-pdb/)).

 #### Customize Rolling Update Behaviour of Shoot Worker Nodes